Galxe/galxe-docs/doc-developer/4-credential-api/api-cred-items-update.md

 2. Then you will need an access token bound to your wallet address to use this API.
 Please go to the Galxe user setting page to generate an access token.

 ## Endpoint

-For more information on our GraphQL endpoint, please refer to [this doc](../6-graphql-api/overview.md).

 ## Input